NickBeeuwsaert/mana_cost/README.rst

 ----------
 Right now this project should be considered to be alpha, which means that some comparisons might return unintuitive results.
 Results of comparisons will likely change in the future as I add more test cases.
+The way mana is compared is probably subject to change as well, as I suspect there are better ways to do the comparison.